11 Smart Space-Saving Hacks For Small Kitchens

 Plinth drawers can optimize this wasted space and create a slim drawer that sits in this area between the legs.

 Wine glass hanging racks can double up on space and utilize that dead zone in your wall cabinets.
 You place your normal, shorter glasses on the shelf and hang your wine glasses upside down above them.
 This means you are completely filling the space you have.

 Alternatively, you can hang them under the wall cabinets themselves and make the most of that space between the countertop and underside of the wall cabinets.
 Either way, this is a great space-saving hack for small kitchens.

-9. Pull out worktop/countertop
+9. Pull Out Countertop